robinsingh051/book-store-app/README.md

 - **View Book Details**: Users can click on a book to view its details, including the title, author, and description.

-- **React Bootstrap**: The project uses React Bootstrap for responsive and stylish UI components.

 ## Technologies Used